NAB Foreign Currency Account - Onshore

 (i) You and your PRC counterparty are responsible for obtaining all relevant governmental regulatory approvals/licences, verifications and/or registrations (if any) for the purpose of cross-border remittance of RMB.
 Neither NAB nor any of its affiliates or correspondent banks shall be liable for any non-compliance with applicable laws or regulations by you or your PRC counterparty.

-(j) All instructions issued by you must, and NAB may take any action as it deems necessary or appropriate to, comply with the Applicable Provisions.
+(j) All instructions issued by you must, and NAB may take any action as it deems reasonably necessary or appropriate to, comply with the Applicable Provisions.

 (k) NAB, its affiliates and correspondent banks are authorised to disclose and report all and any transaction data and information regarding you, your account(s), your account relationship with NAB and any other RMB related services to any regulatory authorities, government agencies, clearing and settlement banks or agents, custodians or professional bodies governing or offering RMB related activities, clearing or other services, or to NAB’s correspondent banks, wherever such party is situated (including PRC and Hong Kong regulators and RMB clearing and settlement banks where applicable).